PennyLaneAI/pennylane-qiskit/README.rst

 in the source folder.
 Tests restricted to a specific provider can be run by executing :code:`make test-aer` or :code:`make test-ibm`.

-.. note:: Tests on the `ibm provider <https://pennylane-qiskit.readthedocs.io/en/latest/devices.html#ibmqqiskitdevice>` can only be run if a :code:`ibmqx_token` for the `IBM Q experience <https://quantumexperience.ng.bluemix.net/qx/experience>` are configured in the `PennyLane configuration file <https://pennylane.readthedocs.io/configuration.html>`_.
+.. note:: Tests on the `ibm provider <https://pennylane-qiskit.readthedocs.io/en/latest/devices.html#ibmqqiskitdevice>`_can only be run if a :code:`ibmqx_token` for the `IBM Q experience <https://quantumexperience.ng.bluemix.net/qx/experience>`_is configured in the `PennyLane configuration file <https://pennylane.readthedocs.io/configuration.html>`_.
 If this is the case, running :code:`make test` also executes tests on the :code:`ibm` provider.
 By default tests on the :code:`ibm` provider run with :code:`ibmq_qasm_simulator` backend and those done by the :code:`aer` provider are run with the :code:`qasm_simulator` backend.
 At the time of writing this means that the test are "free".
 Please verify that this is also the case for your account.
 .. installation-end-inclusion-marker-do-not-remove
 .. gettingstarted-start-inclusion-marker-do-not-remove

 Getting started
 ===============

-You can instantiate a :code:`'qiskit.aer'` provider for PennyLane with:
+You can instantiate a :code:`'qiskit.aer'` device for PennyLane with:

 .. code-block:: python